bhnord/activities/README.md

 Join thousands of Cambridge residents and visitors who will gather on Massachusetts Avenue in front of Cambridge City Hall (795 Massachusetts Avenue) for the City’s Dance Party on Friday,  June 27.
 <a href="https://www.cambridgema.gov/news/2025/04/cambridgemass250campaignkicksoffwithseveraleventsinapril" target="_blank">info link</a>

-### CX Summer Nights 2025: FREE Outdoor Concerts at Cambridge Crossing

-**06/26 05:30PM - 08/21 08:30PM @ The Common at CX**
-We're excited to bring back CX Summer Nights, free outdoor concerts at Cambridge Crossing in June, July, and August.
-<a href="https://www.eventbrite.com/cc/cx-summer-nights-2025-4341263" target="_blank">info link</a>

 ### Official Donna Summer Disco After Party

 **06/27 09:00PM - 06/27 11:59PM @ High Street Place Food Hall**
 🎶✨Are you ready for some Hot Stuff?
 Join us for the official after party of the Donna Summer Disco at City Hall Plaza!
 <a href="https://www.highstreetplace.com/event/official-donna-summer-disco-after-party/" target="_blank">info link</a>

+### Pan in the Park at Magazine Beach - Free Event

+**06/27 06:00PM - 06/27 08:00PM @ Magazine Beach Park**
+Celebrate National Caribbean American Month with Pan in the Park!
+<a href="https://www.eventbrite.com/e/pan-in-the-park-at-magazine-beach-free-event-tickets-1400393096449?aff=oddtdtcreator" target="_blank">info link</a>

 ### Pride Trivia at Boston Public Market

 **06/27 05:30PM - 06/27 07:30PM @ Boston Public Market**
 Celebrate Pride Month with the BPM community at our Pride trivia night 🌈❤️ Head to the Hub on Friday, June 27 for a chance to win!
 <a href="https://www.eventbrite.com/e/pride-trivia-at-boston-public-market-tickets-1368828636299?utm-campaign=social&utm-content=attendeeshare&utm-medium=discovery&utm-term=listing&utm-source=cp&aff=ebdsshcopyurl" target="_blank">info link</a>

-### Pan in the Park at Magazine Beach - Free Event

-**06/27 06:00PM - 06/27 08:00PM @ Magazine Beach Park**
-Celebrate National Caribbean American Month with Pan in the Park!
-<a href="https://www.eventbrite.com/e/pan-in-the-park-at-magazine-beach-free-event-tickets-1400393096449?aff=oddtdtcreator" target="_blank">info link</a>

 ### Downtown Boston Arts Market